Robust leave-one-out cross-validation for high-dimensional Bayesian models: Introduction

 Consider a Bayesian model with conditionally independent observations $y=(y_1,\dots,y_n)$ given a set of parameters $\theta$, and denote the resulting joint distribution of $\theta$ and $y$ as

 Given some observed data $y$, the model yields a posterior distribution over the unknown parameters, $p(\theta|y)$, and a posterior predictive distribution at a new point $y_{new}$ given by

-In many contexts, one is interested in quantifying the out-of-sample performances of such predictive distribution, for example to optimize some tuning hyper-parameter or to compare different models.
-Assuming the existence of a true data-generating process $p^*$, a gold-standard measure of predictive performances is the expected log predictive density (ELPD) defined as
+In various contexts, such as model comparison and selection, one is interested in quantifying the out-of-sample performances of such predictive distributions.
+Assuming the existence of a true data-generating process $p^*$, a common measure of predictive performance is the expected log predictive density (ELPD) defined as

-While alternative scoring rules for predictive distributions could be used, here we focus on the logarithmic one since it has both strong decision theoretic justification and is the one most commonly used in practice, see Section \ref{sec:model_eval} for more details.
+Equivalently, one can think at the negative ELPD as the generalization error under a logarithmic loss or (up to additive constants) as the Kullback-Leibler divergence between $p^*$ and the predictive distribution in \eqref{eq:pred_def}.
+See e.g.\ \citet{WAIC1} and references therein.

-The true data generating distribution $p^*$ is unknown in practice, and the ELPD is typically approximated through cross-validation.
-In particular, leave-one-out cross-validation (LOO-CV) leads to an estimator of ($n$ times) the ELDP defined as
+The true data generating distribution $p^*$ is unknown in practice and predictive measures such as \eqref{eq:elpd} need to be estimated from observed data.
+A naive sample average estimate, however, would lead to double use of data.
+A better way to approximate \eqref{eq:elpd} is cross-validation (CV).
+In particular, leave-one-out (LOO) CV leads to an estimator of ($n$ times) the ELPD defined as

+where $y_{-i}=(y_{j})_{j\neq i}$, which constitutes a useful criteria to evaluate Bayesian predictive performances \citep{gel1994,vehtari2012survey}.
+See Section \ref{sec:model_eval} for a review on the topic and a discussion of alternative Bayesian model selection criteria.